 When we access and display a more balanced version of ourselves, we convey an unspoken message to the people with whom we interact, not just by what we say or how we behave, but through our attitude and energy.
 This has a proven positive influence on others, as science has identified with the phenomenon of "emotional contagion."

 In other words, when we develop a sense of peace for ourselves, we are also radiating a gift of peace to the world.
-Do you want to give it a try?
+What are some ideas to try out?